PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `MQTTAdapter` (from `mqtt\MQTTAdapter.py`)

+`Adapter` for subscribing or writing data from/to MQTT topics.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |